Things to Do on the May Long Weekend in Québec City

 Every year, thousands of visitors from all over the world flock to Old Québec.
 Crack the code on its fascinating history and learn the secrets surrounding the sites with the help of a local tour guide.

-Take advantage of the long weekend to visit exhibitions that are as interactive as they are unique at two must-see museums.
+Take advantage of the long weekend to visit exhibitions that are as interactive as they are unique.

-- Over at the Musée de la civilisation, the mysteries of crowds are uncovered through a fun and original exhibition that answers all your questions about different types of crowds.
+- Meanwhile, at the Musée de la civilisation, the mysteries of crowds are uncovered through a fun and original exhibition that answers all your questions about different types of crowds.

 The lineups in front of Tutto Gelato on Rue Saint-Jean are a sure sign that spring has arrived!
 Dish or cone?
 Whatever your style, these ice cream shops are sure to hit the spot.